Belize Human Rights Report April 2018

-Belize is a constitutional parliamentary democracy with an estimated population of 314,300.
-In February 2008 Prime Minister Dean Barrow's United Democratic Party (UDP) won 25 of the 31 seats in the House of Representatives following generally free and fair multiparty elections.
-While civilian authorities generally maintained effective control of the security forces, there were instances in which elements of the security forces acted independently.
+Belize is a constitutional parliamentary democracy.
+In November 2015 the United Democratic Party (UDP) won 19 of 31 seats in the House of Representatives following generally free and fair multiparty elections.

 c.
 Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment

 The constitution prohibits torture or other inhuman punishment, and there were no reports that government officials employed these practices.
 There were, however, reports that police, especially the Gang Suppression Unit, used excessive force, and there were other allegations of abuse by security force personnel.